RafaelFigueiredo/foodblog/README.md

 # Food Blog

-This app was developed as part of selection proccess to interniship as front-end developer at Webedia Group in Rio de Janeiro.
+This application was developed as part of the selection process to internship in front-end developer at Webedia Group in Rio de Janeiro.

 ## Links
 [Blog](http://editordoapp.16mb.com/blog/)